 Overview

-Franck has experience appearing at parole board hearings, where he brings his knowledge of immigration and deportation law to bear.
-Before being called to the bar he regularly volunteered his time at the Prisoners’ Advice Service, where he developed his knowledge of the practical and legal realities governing life inside.
+Franck has experience of parole board hearings, prison law judicial reviews, and resulting civil damages claims.
+His knowledge of immigration and deportation inform his prison law practice.
+Before being called to the bar he regularly volunteered at the Prisoners’ Advice Service, where he developed his knowledge of the practical and legal realities of life inside.

 Notable Cases